-C. Elegans PKD-targeted Services
+C. Elegans PKD-Targeted Services

-Since it is extremely difficult to study cilia biology and the connections among cilia formation, sensory function and disease in mammalian model organisms, alternative experimental systems such as C. elegans are necessary.
+Because it's difficult to study cilia biology and the connections among cilia formation, sensory function and disease in mammalian model organisms, alternative experimental systems such as C. elegans are necessary.

 The Model Systems Core offers five C. elegans PKD-targeted services: